-- Are focused on services other than those listed in SMD# 21-003 Appendix B or that could be listed in Appendix B; - Include room and board (which CMS would not find to be a permissible use of funds); and/or - Include activities other than those listed in Appendices C and D.
+- Is focused on services other than those listed in SMD# 21-003 Appendix B or that could be listed in Appendix B; - Includes room and board (which CMS would not find to be a permissible use of funds); and/or - Includes activities other than those listed in Appendices C and D.

 Nebraska's quarterly spending plan submission first provides updates on current implementation activities for the conditionally approved spend plan initiatives, per conditional approval letters received from CMS on January 31, 2022; May 2, 2022; August 23, 2022; January 18, 2023; and April 10, 2023.
-This submission includes one new spend plan initiative and a significant revision to another spend plan initiative, both submitted for CMS consideration of approval.
+This quarterly update includes three new spend plan initiatives for CMS review.